rainforestapp/fourchette/README.md

   - any new commit against that PR will update the code
 - closing the PR will delete the forked app
 - re-opening the PR will re-create a fork

+We use it a lot at [Rainforest QA](https://www.rainforestqa.com/).
+If you want to see a sample Fourchette app, here is one for you to look at: https://github.com/rainforestapp/fourchette.

 ## Installation